garkimasera/rusted-ruins/README.md

 ## Status
 This is a very early project.
 Many features for playing are not completed.

+Binary format of pak files and save files may be changed before version 1.0.

 ## Design

 * 2D graphics.